Savannah's Historic Sites

 The Birthplace of Juliette Gordon Low was the first National Historic Landmark in Savannah.
 Home of Juliette Gordon Low, founder of the Girl Scouts, this Regency house, constructed 1818-1821, is elegantly restored to 1886 and features original furnishings.

 While you are in Savannah, don't miss your opportunity to explore Savannah's Civil War experience through the eyes of the Gordon family at the Juliette Low Birthplace during one of our Focus Tours: Civil War Journeys.

 Owned by Girl Scouts USA, the historic house museum is open for public tours with reserved programs for Girl Scouts and school classes.
-Monday through Saturday 10 a.m. to 4 p.m ; Sunday 11 a.m. to 4 p.m.
+Museum hours are Monday through Saturday 10 a.m. to 5 p.m, and tours are 12:15-4:15 p.m.
+Monday through Saturday.
 Reservations required for groups.
-Closed Wednesdays, November through February and some holidays.
 Elevator accessibility.

 5. Isaiah Davenport House Museum

 The Isaiah Davenport House Museum, a stately Federal-style home built by Master Carpenter Isaiah Davenport for his household, provides a glimpse into 1820s domestic life in the port city of Savannah.
 Fine interior plasterwork, authentically restored period rooms and a spectacular staircase are highlights of a visit to the Isaiah Davenport House Museum.
 The saving of the Davenport House from demolition in 1955 was the first effort of Historic Savannah Foundation, ushering in the preservation renaissance of the coastal city.
 The museum's recent restoration was recognized with a Preserve America Presidential Award.